noahred16/NBA-ML/MeetupNotes.md

     - free throws made
     - points
     - tournovers

+# Data structure
+- Given features that was discussed for the last ten games for each team within the league.
+- For example:
+    - Boston Celtics
+          - Game 1: [12 points, 23 rebounds, 23% 3pt, ...]
+          - Game 2: [21 points, 21 rebounds, 23% 3pt, ...]
+          - ...
+- List of games to train off of from 2000 to 2020

 # Action Items
 - Agregate some data for this initial POC model.